 Think about what distractions threaten to keep us from doing God's will.
-How many hours a day do we spend in front of the TV, on our smart phone, or doing other things that really don't matter.
+Most of us spend many hours a day in front of the TV, on our smart phone, or doing other things that really don't matter.
 As a culture, we are amusing ourselves to death, to use Neal Postman's phrase.
+Blaise Pascal says in his book Pensée's that to diminish the pain of boredom we fill our lives with distractions.

 Just as Gander was invited to a feast, followers of Jesus are invited to the wedding feast of the Lamb of God.
-Followers of Jesus, his Church, are to be the Bride of Christ.
-In Revelation 19:6-7 we read the following:
+Followers of Jesus are the Bride of Christ. his Church,